The City Ground in Nottingham, home of Nottingham Forest FC

 History

-Nottingham Forest moved to the City Ground in 1898, beginning a relationship with the Trent-side venue that has endured for over 125 years.
-The club had previously played at several grounds, but the City Ground would become synonymous with Forest's greatest achievements.
-The early decades saw steady development, with the ground gradually expanding to meet growing demands.
+Nottingham Forest — founded in 1865 by a group of shinty players at the Clinton Arms on Shakespeare Street, making it one of the world's oldest football clubs — moved to the City Ground in 1898, beginning a relationship with the Trent-side venue that has endured for over 125 years.
+The club had previously played at the Forest Recreation Ground, Trent Bridge cricket ground, and Town Ground; the City Ground would become synonymous with Forest's greatest achievements.
+The early decades saw steady development, with the original Archibald Leitch-influenced Main Stand of 1899 remaining the spine of the West Side until the modern Brian Clough Stand replaced it.

-Brian Clough's arrival in 1975 transformed both club and stadium.
-Having won the league title with Derby County, Clough performed miracles at Forest - taking them from the Second Division to First Division champions in 1978, then to consecutive European Cup victories in 1979 and 1980.
-The City Ground hosted unforgettable European nights, its intimate atmosphere terrifying visiting clubs.
-Clough's partnership with Peter Taylor created one of football's greatest ever teams from modest resources.
+Brian Clough's arrival in January 1975 transformed both club and city.
+Having won the league title with Derby County and then walked out of Leeds after 44 days, Clough performed miracles at Forest — taking them up from the Second Division as runners-up in 1977, then to First Division champions in 1977-78 at the first attempt, then to consecutive European Cup victories in 1979 and 1980 (1-0 against Malmö in Munich; 1-0 against Hamburg in Madrid).
+Forest also won two consecutive League Cups in 1978 and 1979.
+The City Ground hosted unforgettable European nights — the 2-0 quarter-final win over Liverpool in 1978-79 is still played in pre-match montages.
+Clough's partnership with Peter Taylor, his scouting and tactical alter ego, created one of football's greatest ever teams from modest resources: Peter Shilton, Kenny Burns, Stuart Pearce, John Robertson, Trevor Francis (the first £1m player), Garry Birtles, Larry Lloyd, John McGovern.
+Clough remained at the club until 1993, the longest manager-club partnership of the modern era.

+Stuart Pearce — "Psycho" — captained the club through the late Clough years and beyond, becoming the most beloved Forest player of the modern era.
 The Taylor Report following Hillsborough mandated all-seater stadiums, prompting significant redevelopment.
 The Peter Taylor Stand (named after Clough's assistant) was completed in 1994, becoming the ground's most impressive structure.
 The Bridgford Stand followed in 1994, whilst the Brian Clough Stand and Trent End were later converted to seating.
-Plans for further expansion have been discussed as Forest seek to grow their Premier League ambitions.

 Tickets & Tours